 This part is the last (Third Book) of Brouaut’s Traité de l’Eau de Vie, Paris 1646.
-The reading of the previous Brouaut and the Anatomy of Wine is an essential.
+The reading of the previous Brouaut and the Anatomy of Wine is essential.

 The style of this last part is even, if possible, more convoluted ( perhaps Brouaut wrote in a rush) than the previous ones.
-My translation from original french in quotation marks.
+My translation from the original french is in quotation marks.
 My comments in normal.

 “Third Book.
 First Chapter.
-How to extract the Dyes from spirit of WINE, and separate their Souls.”
+How to extract the Dyes from the spirit of WINE, and separate their Souls.”

-We have already seen that Brouaut is rather ambiguous about the term Spirit (you can check the first part of his treatise at Brouaut and the Alliance of Water and Fire part 1), sometimes he means the alcoholic product of wine extraction, that’s to say Brandy, some others our alchemical Spirit of Life/Mercurius, extracted from salts volatilization (and as we go we will see how this is possible with the very brandy).
+We have already seen that Brouaut is rather ambiguous about the term Spirit (you can check the first part of his treatise at Brouaut and the Alliance of Water and Fire part 1), sometimes he means the alcoholic product of wine extraction, that’s to say, Brandy, some others our alchemical Spirit of Life/Mercurius, extracted from salts volatilization (and as we go we will see how this is possible with the very brandy).
 We also know that the Spirit of Life/Secret Fire/ Mercurius is the same for every being, while the Soul is different and peculiar to every being.
-Finally, we know that the Spirit of Life extract the Soul.
+Finally, we know that the Spirit of Life extracts the Soul.
 And here Brouaut means either the volatile colored molecular parts extracted by brandy, or the real Soul/Sulphur, or Tincture, extracted by the Spirit of Life/Mercurius.
 Which, at least we alchemists, believe (1).

 “It remains to us two things: the extraction of tinctures/dyes and the art of Circulation of the rectified water to convert it in Quintessence.
-The ancient gave this water the name Sky, because of its subtlety and the virtue to receive influx from the stars.
+The ancients gave this water the name Sky, because of its subtlety and the virtue to receive influx from the stars.